7 Ways The Bridal Fashion Industry Can Be More Size-Inclusive! #loveeverybody

 6. Take a cue from the designers who are keeping plus-size top of mind.

 Beyond bridal salons, a large handful of wedding dress designers are demonstrating that they’re size-inclusive too!
-Maggie Sottero, Hayley Paige Blush, Allure, Justin Alexander, Casablanca (to name a few) now all carry dresses up to size 28.
+Maggie Sottero, Hayley Paige Blush, Allure, Justin Alexander and Casablanca (to name a few) now all carry dresses up to size 28.
 Another line worth a shout-out: Essence of Australia’s Everybody Every Bride line carries dresses between a size 18 and 34/36.

 7. Show real brides in all shapes and sizes across your social channels.